RAYGALE/DanmuPlayer/README.md

 >

-> 2.change API
+> 2. change API

 >

-> 3.when there is a few bullet screen, those bullet screen will mainly shown on the top
+> 3. when there is a few bullet screen, those bullet screen will mainly shown on the top

 >

-> 4.you can add multiple players
+> 4. you can add multiple players

 >

-> *.If you want to use old version, please see OldEdition directory.
+> * If you want to use old version, please see OldEdition directory.